bjornmeansbear/MFAthesis2014/DesignPolish_27Feb.md

   * add JS for duration date (K)
 * _EMMA "Get directions" in map links_
 * _EMMA Fix text link style_
 * Mark filter and search somewhere.
-In desction header, Search: Term or Search: Filter?
+In section header, Search: Term or Search: Filter?
 Or, in left nav?
-* New text icon; page with folded corner?
+* Nour: New text icon; page with folded corner?
 * Clean up text under thumbnail
-* On search, push to section
+* On search, scroll page down to section
 * _EMMA "Search by name"_
 * _EMMA Match footer styles_
 * _EMMA Add in links to r and y: richbstudio.com, yingxizhou.info_